 I was afraid the engine of my Honda might explode.
 I had never heard of an engine running before.
-My friends finally filled me in, it always had sounded like that.
-It was pretty normal-sounding for a car engine.
+My friends finally filled me in; it always sounded like that.
+It was pretty normal sounding for a car engine.

-I graduated half-semester with my high school diploma.
+I graduated half-semester with a high school diploma.

-After graduation, I moved back to Fort Collins with the guy I had been dating since I was 17.
-We broke up when I was 23.
+After graduation, I moved back to Fort Collins to live with the guy I had been dating since I was 17.
+We later broke up when I was 23.